ziadtamer27/Data-science-final-project/README.md

-# 📌 Healthcare Predictive Analytics - Stroke Prediction
+# 📌 Healthcare Predictive Analytics - Stroke Prediction - Milsetone 1

 ## 📖 Overview
 This project focuses on predicting the likelihood of a stroke based on various health metrics using **Machine Learning**.
 The dataset includes crucial health indicators such as age, BMI, glucose levels, and smoking status.
 By leveraging data preprocessing, feature engineering, and model training, we aim to build a robust predictive model to assist healthcare professionals in early stroke detection.